Smg21/Smg21/README.md

 - 🔭 I’m currently working on **A Recipe Website**

 - 🌱 I’m currently learning **Python while also completing my Full-Stack Web Development Bootcamp**

+- 📚 I am also a Computer Science Student at University of the People

 - 💬 Ask me about **React**